 The ventilator error at Stanford’s Lucile Packard Children’s Hospital occurred because a therapist had assembled the machine by following a diagram that had been drawn backward.
 Dr. Christy Sandborg, the hospital’s chief of staff, said the medical team quickly noticed that the ventilator wasn’t working correctly and stopped using it.
 The child recovered, she said, and the hospital has made changes to prevent future occurrences.

 Overcrowded emergency rooms are another factor behind patient injuries.
-A 2006 study found that California had fewer emergency rooms per resident than any other state.
+A 2006 American College of Emergency Physicians study found that California had fewer emergency rooms per resident than any other state.

 Kaiser officials said that since his death, patients who need immediate care have been kept in the triage area under nursing supervision.
 The hospital said it also established a system to call in extra medical help when its emergency room is overwhelmed.

 Doctors and hospitals warned against equating all adverse events with mistakes.